 Their device could already have been compromised.
 Or it could become compromised in the future with all that personal data ready for the grabbing.

 9. Avoid Public WiFi When Possible

 The convenience of public WiFi has spread all over the world.
 It’s become popular to the point where people can travel without ever connecting to their mobile network.
 The only problem is that when something like that becomes so popular, the wrong sort of people take notice too.

 Public WiFi has become a major target for hackers because it’s easy to breach and gives them access to a lot of people.
 Especially business people with troves of sensitive company data and documents.
-So it’s best to avoid public WiFi when possible, or at least use a VPN when connecting to one.
+So it’s best to avoid public WiFi when possible, or at least use a VPN for Mac when connecting to one.